reelyactive/advlib/README.md

 | 2-3     | 0a18         | UUID (bytes reversed)               |
 | 4-9     | 1204eb150000 | Service Data                        |

-Which would add the following properties to advData:
+Which would return:

+    {
       serviceData: {
         uuid : "180a",
         data : "1204eb150000",
         specificationName: "Device Information"
       }
+    }

 In this case, the service UUID represents one of the GATT [Standard Services](#standard-services) and is processed as such.

 Additional examples for service UUIDs among the GATT [Member Services](#member-services) are given in that section below.

+It is also possible to process just the service data:

+    var data = '0a181204eb150000';
+    advlib.ble.data.gap.servicedata.process(data);

+Which would simply return:

+    {
+      uuid: '180a',
+      data: '1204eb150000',
+      specificationName: 'Device Information'
+    }

 ### Data (Generic Attribute Profile)

-Process GATT service data (as a hexadecimal string) with the following command:

-    advlib.ble.data.gatt.process(advData);

-Where advData contains a serviceData object (see [Service Data](#service-data)), for instance:

-    advData: {
-      serviceData: {
-        uuid: "fed8",
-        data: "00f2027265656c7961637469766507"
-      }
-    }
+GATT service data is automatically processed when the Service Data GAP Type is present (see [Service Data](#service-data)).

 Based on the UUID, the serviceData will be parsed as either a [member service](#member-services) or a [standard service](#standard-services), as applicable.
 Note that not all services are yet implemented.